 Manage_GeoCity - Development of a method for the coordinated management of geothermal energy in urban areas

-The aim of the project is to develop a methodology for the coordinated use and management of shallow geothermal energy for heating and cooling as well as seasonal storage in urban areas.
-Ground water flow, different geologic conditions, heating and cooling demand, heat input from solar collectors and industrial waste heat and the possibilities of seasonal heat storage in the subsurface are considered.
+The aim of the project was to develop a methodology for the coordinated use and management of shallow geothermal energy for heating and cooling as well as seasonal storage in urban areas.
+Using case studies in the model region Graz the following aspects are considered: ground water flow, different geologic conditions, heating and cooling demand, heat input from solar collectors and industrial waste heat, and the possibilities of seasonal heat storage in the subsurface.

-The development of the methodology is based on the urban areas of the model region Graz, due to the existing data basis for the subsurface.
-Favorable subsurface geothermal areas for the use of geothermal energy with and without groundwater will be identified.
+The development of the methodology was based on the urban areas of the model region Graz, due to the existing data basis for the subsurface.
+Subsurface favorable geothermal areas for the use of geothermal energy with and without groundwater were identified.

-Case examples within these favorable subsurface geothermal areas will be selected.
-For these case examples the heating and cooling demand will be analyzed.
-The energy demand and the subsurface energy potential will be compared and the possibilities of seasonal storage will be investigated.
-The case examples will be techno-economically and environmentally evaluated and extrapolated for selected areas.
+Case studies within these subsurface favorable geothermal areas were selected.
+For these case studies the heating and cooling demand were analyzed.
+The energy demand and the subsurface energy potential were compared and the possibilities of seasonal storage investigated.
+The case studies were techno-economically and environmentally evaluated and for selected areas extrapolated.

-In the project advisory board the project results will be discussed and presented to relevant stakeholders (e.g. city planners, energy utilities, administrative authorities).
+In the project advisory board the methodology, assumptions and results were discussed and presented to relevant stakeholders (e.g. city planners, energy utilities, administrative authorities).

 JOANNEUM RESEARCH Forschungsgesellschaft mbH RESOURCES - Institute for Water, Energy and Sustainability

 Project or cooperation partners

 JOANNEUM RESEARCH Forschungsgesellschaft mbH